stblake/photic/README.md

-# A Physics-Based Satellite-Derived Bathymetry Model
+# A Physics-Based, Satellite-Derived Bathymetry Model

 ## About

-_photic_ is a C implementation of the model as described in (Blake, 2020).
+_photic_ is a C implementation of the physics-based, satellite-derived bathymetry model as described in (Blake, 2020).

 ## Installation & Dependencies